zaproxy/zaproxy-website/site/content/blog/2021-12-14-log4shell-detection-with-zap/index.md

 	]
 }
 ```

+## Authentication

+While many apps are vulnerable to Log4Shell with no authentication you should not assume that this will always be the case.

+If an app only uses Log4j to log data from authenticated users then you will only find the vulnerabilities by performing an authenticated scan.

-It should be noted that some apps may require authentication to properly detect this vulnerability.
-We always recommend running authenticated scans in a safe environment, and if you are doing that then you should check if your app can reach your chosen OAST server (eg `ping interactsh.com`).
+We always recommend running authenticated scans in a safe environment, and if you are doing that then you should check if your app can reach your chosen OAST server (e.g. `ping interactsh.com`).